State-mandated PFML

 Details

-Employee eligibility requirements: Eligible employees must have earned at least $2,325 from one or more employers during the highest-earning quarter of the base period and are either currently employed in CT or have been employed in the previous 12 weeks.
+Employee eligibility requirements: Eligible employees must have earned at least $2,325 from one (1) or more employers during the highest-earning quarter of the base period and are either currently employed in CT or have been employed in the previous twelve (12) weeks.
 Employees need not reside in CT to be eligible.
-Terminated employees may continue to be eligible under their prior employer's plan if they are not re-employed by a new covered employer within 12 weeks of their termination.
+Terminated employees may continue to be eligible under their prior employer's plan if they are not re-employed by a new covered employer within twelve (12) weeks of their termination.

 Reason for leave:

-• For employee’s own serious health condition, including pregnancy;
+• Employee’s own serious health condition, including pregnancy;

-• To bond with a new child following birth, adoption or foster placement;
+• Bonding with a new child within a year of the birth, adoption, or foster placement;

-• To care for a family member injured in military duty;
+• Care for a family member injured in military duty;

 • To address family violence or sexual assault situations.

-Benefit duration: Eligible employees will be entitled to up to 12 weeks of paid family and/or medical leave in any twelve-month period.
-An additional two weeks of paid leave is available if medical leave is needed for pregnancy-related disability for a combined maximum of 14 weeks.
-Pay for family violence/sexual assault leave is limited to 12 days in a 12-month period and is included as part of the 12-week total of PFML benefits.
+Benefit duration: Eligible employees will be entitled to up to twelve (12) weeks of paid family and/or medical leave in any 12-month period.
+An additional two (2) weeks of paid leave is available for a serious health condition resulting in incapacitation that occurs during pregnancy for a combined maximum of fourteen (14) weeks.
+The two (2) additional weeks are only available during the pregnancy and are not available after the birth of the child.
+Family violence/sexual assault leave is limited to twelve (12) days in a 12-month period and is included as part of the 12-week total of PFML benefits.

-Benefit amount: Eligible employees can receive up to 95% of their average weekly earnings, up to a weekly maximum of 60 times the state minimum wage.
-Employees who earn more than 40 times the CT minimum wage will receive 60% of their wages that exceed that amount (subject to the cap).
-Effective January 1, 2025, the maximum weekly benefit will increase to $981 per week for leaves beginning on or after January 1, 2025.
+Benefit amount: Eligible employees can receive up to 95% of their average weekly earnings, up to a weekly maximum of sixty (60) times the state minimum wage.
+Employees who earn more than forty (40) times the CT minimum wage will receive 60% of their average wages that exceed that amount (subject to the cap).
+Effective January 1, 2026, the maximum weekly benefit increased to $1,016.40 per week.

 What Voya offers: